OpenGVLab/InternVL/README.md

 - `2024/05/13`: InternVL 1.0 can now be used as the [text encoder](https://huggingface.co/OpenGVLab/InternVL-14B-224px) for diffusion models to support multilingual generation natively in over 110 languages worldwide.
 See [MuLan](https://github.com/mulanai/MuLan) for more details.
 - `2024/04/18`: InternVL-Chat-V1-5 has been released at [HF link](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-5), approaching the performance of GPT-4V and Gemini Pro on various benchmarks like MMMU, DocVQA, ChartQA, MathVista, etc.
 - `2024/02/27`: InternVL is accepted by CVPR 2024 (Oral)! 🎉
-- `2024/02/24`: InternVL-Chat models have been included in the [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
 - `2024/02/21`: [InternVL-Chat-V1-2-Plus](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-2-Plus) achieved SOTA performance on MathVista (59.9), MMBench (83.8), and MMVP (58.7).
 See our [blog](https://internvl.github.io/blog/2024-02-21-InternVL-1.2/) for more details.
 - `2024/02/12`: InternVL-Chat-V1-2 has been released.
 It achieves 51.6 on MMMU val and 82.3 on MMBench test.
 For more details, please refer to our [blog](https://internvl.github.io/blog/2024-02-21-InternVL-1.2/) and [SFT data](./internvl_chat#prepare-training-datasets).
 The model is now available on [HuggingFace](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-2), and both training / evaluation data and scripts are open-sourced.
 - `2024/01/24`: InternVL-Chat-V1-1 is released, it supports Chinese and has stronger OCR capability, see [here](https://huggingface.co/OpenGVLab/InternVL-Chat-V1-1).